Visit our Brick & Mortar

 Sun 11 AM - 4 PM

-I quickly moved into making things to sell at these markets.
-I began upcycling hand bags and carry-on suitcases, covering them in Faux Fur, coining the name “FauxyFurr”.
+By 2001 I was making things to sell at these local markets.
+I began experimenting by up-cycling hand bags and carry-on sized suitcases.
+I would cover them in Faux Fur using glue & hand sewing the fur.
+This is where the name “Fauxy Furr” originated.

-Jen Boede designer & maker for FauxyFurr:
+Jen Boede; Designer & Maker for FauxyFurr:

 Throughout my childhood, I spent many afternoons going to the craft store in Maryville, buying supplies and making all sorts of things.
 At 9 years old I wanted a piñata for my birthday party.
 I can remember checking out a book from the library on Piñata making, reading it, digging through my mom’s cupboards to find flour, water & newspaper, and making that piñata for myself.